How to Choose the Right Backpack for Your Adventure

 Final Tip: Don’t Overpack

 The best backpack is the one you forget you’re wearing.
-Take only what you need and nothing extra — your shoulders will thank you.
+Take only what you truly need — your shoulders and your spirit will thank you later.

 Leave a Reply